As gas prices rise so does the number of gas thefts. But what is it and how is it done?

 Next, the brilliant bad guys pull up and steal gas.
 It’s a simple, stinky crime that leads to all kinds of questions.
 The crime is then publicized, and damage is done to both revenue and reputation.

 The choice appears clear.
 In a few minutes, all gas theft security concerns can be handled decisively by the pros.
-LTV’s intelligent automation streamlines security and helps eliminate the threat of gas theft.
+LVT’s intelligent automation streamlines security and helps eliminate the threat of gas theft.
 All the worries of protection, loss, and damage after a theft are eased.
 Gas stations should be a place of safety, yummy snacks, and quick fill-ups.
 Make the effort to streamline security now.

 Contact LVT today to test it out for yourself with a pilot.